forestgrape/people_interactions/people_interactions.md

 The population living in a certain area belongs to a country.
 The decision structure in countries is usually highly organized and hierarchically.
 In democracies the top members are determined by elections.
 In direct democracies the decision process itself is also subject to votes.
 Countries are often subdivided in administrative districts enabling decentralization.
 Regarding peace and war, countries are the most important organizational unit since the military command is usually per country.
 > Often the larger the population part that takes part in a country's decision process, the less likely the country will start a war.
 At the start of a war, a broad support in the population is/was rare. [todo statistics]

 Many countries have a single leader, often with large power.
-Being perfect, every day, for years is nearly impossibly i.e. even if brilliant in sudden unforeseen situations mistakes can happen.
+Being perfect, every day, for years is nearly impossibly i.e. even if brilliant mistakes usually happen, especially in unforeseen situations.
-* It is considered important that as much as possible parliaments are involved, especially in decisions with legislative character.
-* Countries where the executive decision power is shared across several people: In Switzerland the decision power is equally distributed across 7 members of the Bundesrat.
-Politburos take important decisions [to check decision making and the specific power in the different countries].

 > Having multiple persons deciding, likely makes the decision process more stable and less influenced by situation specific moods (we all are humans).
 Additionally when having a group of leaders, different talents and experiences can improve the decision process: For example the wit of young to mid age, experience and broad consideration with age. <!--// with age the number of neuronal connections increase.
 The speed is faster at young age. to cite -->

+Examples with broad decision processes:
+* When parliaments/assemblies are involved, especially in decisions with legislative character.
+* Some countries have the executive decision power  shared across several people (e.g. the Swiss government consists of 7 members, called Bundesrat, in countries with Politburos, the Politburos take important decisions [to check decision making and the specific power in the different countries]).

 #### Companies
+> in work

-* Companies: The structure in companies is usually hierarchically as follows: A board of directors is elected by the owners=shareholders.
+The structure in companies is usually hierarchically as follows: A board of directors is elected by the owners=shareholders.
 The board takes strategic decisions and elects a chairman which has mainly executive functions and implement the strategy.
-The employees only in very rare cases have any rights to be part in the decision making.
+> The employees only in very rare cases have any rights to be part in the decision making.

 #### Social Organizations
 Social organizations: E.g. sport clubs, political parties, scouts.